 What to Eat in Bologna

-I know I covered it a bit already, but I can’t resist calling out a couple of special dishes again–because truly, if you were to visit Bologna for one thing and one thing only, it should be for the food.
+I know I covered it a bit already, but I can’t resist calling out a couple of special dishes again.

-A full rundown of local cuisine could fill a book, but if you’re looking for quick overview of great dishes to try, here’s what you absolutely can’t miss eating while in Bologna.
+A full rundown of local cuisine could fill a book, but if you’re looking for a quick overview of great dishes to try, here’s what you absolutely can’t miss eating while in Bologna.

 True parmigiano-reggiano–also known as one of the best cheeses in the world–comes from the towns of Parma and Reggio Emilia, both of which are located within an hour of Bologna.